 The doubles final consisted of Eaton senior Macy Hitchcock and sophomore Mallory Hitchcock facing off against Cincinnati Hills Christian Academy senior Ananya Annapantula and freshman Addison Cassidy.
-The duo of Murphy and Hitchcock were able to secure a state championship win with a score of 6-3, 6-4.
-This was Eaton’s second doubles state title and their fourth overall tennis state championship crown.
+The Hitchcock duo was able to secure a state championship win with a score of 6-3, 6-4.
+This was Eaton’s second doubles state title and its fourth overall tennis state championship crown.

 Shaker Heights Hathaway Brown senior Ally Mills and junior Kate Mills finished third place in the Division II tournament after defeating Gates Mills Hawken freshman Dani Forte and sophomore Bella Hsieh.